 Configuring printing from Yandex Cloud Desktop to a local printer in Linux

-This guide will help you configure file printing from Yandex Cloud Desktop to a printer connected to a local Linux machine.
-The solution is built around a shared folder: print jobs from the cloud environment are saved to a shared folder, the local system intercepting and sending them to a physical printer.
+This guide will help you configure file printing from Yandex Cloud Desktop to a printer connected to a local machine running Linux.
+The solution is based on using a shared folder: printing jobs from the cloud environment are saved to the shared folder, and the local system intercepts and transfers them to a physical printer.

 Note

-This guide gives an example of connecting a virtual printer for printing into a PDF file.
-To use a printer connected to your local machine (server), add that printer on the CUPSprinter-driver-cups-pdf PDF printing driver, set up /etc/cups/cups-pdf.conf, create the /tmp/cups-pdf-output folder, or use the PDF verification section.
+This guide provides an example of connecting a virtual printer to printing into a PDF file.
+To use a printer connected to your local machine (server), add that printer on the CUPSprinter-driver-cups-pdf PDF printing driver.

 To configure printing from a Cloud Desktop desktop on a local printer in Linux: